Wisconsin vs. Iowa College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Wisconsin and its opponents have gone over the current 36.5-point total in four of seven games this season.

-- Iowa's games have gone over 36.5 points in six of seven chances this season.
+- Wisconsin's games this season have gone over 36.5 points four of seven times.

-- The two teams combine to average 49.1 points per game, 12.6 more than the over/under in this contest.
+- Saturday's total is 12.6 points lower than the two team's combined 49.1 points per game average.

-- These two squads combine to allow 33 points per game, 3.5 fewer than this contest's over/under.
+- This contest's over/under is 3.5 points more than the 33 these two squads combine to allow per game this season.

-- Badgers games this season feature an average total of 44.4 points, a number 7.9 points higher than Saturday's over/under.
+- The Badgers and their opponents have scored an average of 44.4 points per game in 2021, 7.9 more than Saturday's total.

-- In 2021, games involving the Hawkeyes have averaged a total of 45.9 points, 9.4 more than the set over/under in this contest.
+- In 2021, games involving the Hawkeyes have averaged a total of 45.9 points, 9.4 more than the set total in this contest.

 Wisconsin Stats and Trends

-- Wisconsin is 3-2 against the spread and 4-1 overall in games when it puts up more than 14.6 points.
+- When Wisconsin scores more than 14.6 points, it is 3-2 against the spread and 4-1 overall.

-- Wisconsin is 3-3 against the spread and 4-2 overall when the team churns out more than 301.1 yards.
+- Wisconsin is 3-3 against the spread and 4-2 overall when the team churns out over 301.1 yards.

-- The Badgers have turned the ball over 17 times this season, three fewer than the Hawkeyes have forced (20).
+- The Badgers have 17 giveaways this season, while the Hawkeyes have 20 takeaways .

 - Find the latest spread and moneyline odds for Wisconsin at SISportsbook .